ibrahimsabouh/Qafza-Tasks/Task 3/README.md

 # Iris Classification API with Docker

 ## Overview
-This project implements a machine learning logistic regression model to classify Iris flowers using FastAPI, enhanced with Docker containerization.
+This project implements a machine learning logistic regression model to classify Iris flowers using FastAPI, containerized with Docker for easy deployment.

 ## Features
 - REST API endpoint for Iris species prediction